Laser and packaging: the main applications

 In the first case the sign, even if indelible, results in a discoloration of the material.
 In the second case the sign is much deeper and it is also possible to obtain a tactile sensation on the incision.

 Manufacturers mostly use laser marking and engraving on packaging.
 Laser allows them to permanently engrave their logo in remarkable detail.
 Expiration dates or production batches can be applied on the packaging, taking advantage of the automation capabilities offered by laser systems.
+This application is known as laser coding.

 Perforation and laser microperforation